brownplt/judgmental-resugaring/bs/README.txt

     # Install bucklescript in current directory
     npm install --save bs-platform

-    # This should not be necessary, but bucklescript seems to be looking in the wrong place:
+    # This should not be necessary, but bucklescript seems to be looking in the wrong place for this file:
     cp node_modules/bs-platform/bsconfig.json .